TEK-Nemesis/libnoise-modern/README.md

 ## License

 `libnoise-modern` is licensed under the GNU Lesser General Public License (LGPL) version 2.1 or later, consistent with the original `libnoise` library.
-See `COPYING.txt` for details.

 ## Version